-Most wood floors are now supplied pre-finished rather than to be finished in situ as used to be the case.
-This means that they will arrive with a suitable wood floor finish prior already applied.
-Generally these are fully finished, ready to walk on the day that they are laid and do not require any additional finishing.
+Most wood flooring is now supplied pre-finished rather than to be finished in situ as used to be the case.
+This means that it will arrive with a suitable wood floor finish already applied, so that no further finishing is required once the wood flooring is laid, and it is ready to walk on the same day.
 However, this is not always the case:

 Oiled wood floors are less durable and will normally need regular treatment with maintenance oil to keep them looking good.

 Lacquered wood floors (the professional term for varnish) offer good durability and low maintenance but they do generally have a more processed look and will normally need to be sanded back to bare wood before they can be refurbished.